 When should I do the ceremony?

-The goal is to perform the ceremony within a three-day window of the Equinoxes and Sosltices.
+The goal is to perform the ceremony within a three-day window of the Equinoxes and Solstices.
 You can choose either the traditional date of the 21st of June and December or the astrological date (usually these are the same); your choice.
 We do recommend within 3 days on either side of the date.
-If you need to perform them outside of the window, that’s ok too.
+If you need to perform them outside of the window, that’s fine too.
 We’d rather you participate than not!

 Can I make changes or additions?